Reaching Grand Potentials

 Living organisms have a knack for survival.
 We absorb the punches and continue.
-Survival is our badge of courage, displaying perseverance and remarkably resiliency.
+Survival is our badge of courage, displaying perseverance and remarkable resiliency.
 Environments can be harsh and unforgiving—but we adapt and survive.
 The applause sounds loud for the miracle of life.
 All life isn’t the same; some struggle for a single bloom while others constantly explode in color—they flourish.

 We influence our environments but don’t control it.
 The surrounding unknown circumstances impact our growth in many positive and negative ways.
 We hamper our openness to experience if we under value the complexity of the encircling world and the unpredictableness of complex system contributing to life.

 Flourishing happens within the natural boundaries of existence, extracting nutrients and resources from the surrounding environment and translating them into internal growth.
 Environments also contain toxins.
 Our relationships, employments, economies and governments provide a mixture of blessings and curses, sustenance and poison; not evenly divided or fairly distributed.
 This is the world we live in and the conditions of our independent and collective battles.

 The stubborn Morning Glory, fighting terrible odds for existence, may represent flourishing more than the most dazzling rose.
 We can't judge our success against the successes or failures of others.
 What we receive, and what hinders varies dramatically from individual to individual.

 "No work or love will flourish out of guilt, fear, or hollowness of heart, just as no valid plans for the future can be made by those who have no capacity for living now."